 Some unemployed workers entering THS work might still be employed in their job at later outcome months, while others may also cycle between different THS jobs.
-While inspection of Figure 2 provides little support for a stepping stone function of THS work for most of the fouryear post-treatment period, it does not give an answer as to whether, and if so, to what extent, unemployed workers benefit in their overall future probability of employment, be it regular or temporary help work employment, from entering a THS job from unemployment.
-Having explored the former constituent part of this outcome measure in Figure 2, we next turn to the latter component (Outcome 2), before considering both parts in combination, i.e. Outcome 3.
+While inspection of figure 10.2 provides little support for a stepping-stone function of THS work for most of the four-year post-treatment period, it does not give an answer as to whether, and if so, to what extent unemployed workers benefit in their overall future probability of employment, be it regular or temporary help work employment, from entering a THS job from unemployment.
+Having explored the former constituent part of this outcome measure in figure 10.2, we next turn to the latter component (Outcome 2), before considering both parts in combination-that is, Outcome 3.